Marion D. Hanks: General authority

 Hanks served in the Presidency of the Seventy twice following the 1976 reconstitution of the First Quorum of the Seventy.
 Previously, he also served on the First Council of the Seventy from 1953 to 1968 and as an Assistant to the Quorum of the Twelve Apostles from 1968 to 1976.
-During a three-year period in the early 1960s, Hanks was the president of the LDS Church mission in England; among the missionaries in his mission were Jeffrey R. Holland and Quentin L. Cook, who both later became apostles of the church.
+During a three-year period in the early 1960s, Hanks was the president of the LDS Church mission in England.
+Among the missionaries in his mission were Jeffrey R. Holland and Quentin L. Cook, who both later became apostles of the church, as well as D. Michael Quinn, historian of Mormonism who was later excommunicated as one of the September Six.

 In the mid-1970s, Hanks served as managing director of the church's Melchizedek Priesthood MIA.
 From 1982 to 1985, he was the president of the Salt Lake Temple.
 In the 1970s, Hanks was also a member of the Church Board of Education.
 In October 1992, Hanks was given general authority emeritus status.

 Outside of his formal church responsibilities, Hanks preferred to be referred to as "Duff,” his middle name.